vincehsanchez/bestspamfilter/README.md

 ## Preprocessing Data
 - attempted bag of words, but Porter Stemming yielded more interesting results, we like interesting
-- shuffled and split up between 75% and 25% (25% IS RESERVED FOR AFTER TRAINING)

 ### What can we see now?